fishi0x01/vsh/README.md

 ./vsh -c "rm secret/dir/to/remove/"
 ```

-## Permission requirements

-`vsh` requires `List` permission on the operated paths.
-This is necessary to determine if a path points to a node or leaf in the path tree.
-Further, it is needed to gather auto-completion data.

-For operations like `cp` or `mv`, `vsh` additionally requires `Read` and `Write` permissions on the operated paths.

-## Quality
+## Some words about the quality

 Working on vault secrets can be critical, making quality and correct behavior a first class citizen for `vsh`.
-That being said, `vsh` is still a small open source project, meaning we cannot make any guarantees.
+That being said, `vsh` is still a small open source project, meaning we cannot give any guarantees.
-However, we put strong emphasis on [TDD](https://en.wikipedia.org/wiki/Test-driven_development).
+However, we put strong emphasis on test-driven development.
 Every PR is tested with an extensive [suite](test/suites) of integration tests.
-Most tests run on KV1 and KV2 and every test runs against vault `1.0.0` and `1.6.1`, i.e., versions in between should also be compatible.
+Vast majority of tests run on KV1 and KV2 and every test runs against vault `1.0.0` and `1.6.2`, i.e., vault versions in between should also be compatible.

+## Contributions

+Contributions in any form are always welcome!
+Without contributions from the community, `vsh` wouldn't be the tool it is today.

-## Local Development
+### Local Development

 Requirements:

-- `golang` (compiled and tested with `v1.15.3`)
+- `golang` (compiled and tested with `v1.15.7`)
 - `docker` for integration testing
 - `make` for simplified commands